 Joint principal and co-founder, Chinese medicine lecturer, clinical supervisor

 Angela is joint principal and co-founder of the college.
 She has been practising acupuncture since 1976.
-She originally studied at the college of traditional acupuncture where she later received her MAc.
+She originally studied at the college of traditional acupuncture where she later received an advanced qualification.
 She was a lecturer and clinical supervisor at that college from 1979 until 1987.
 She studied TCM and completed postgraduate clinical training in China at Nanjing college of TCM in 1989.
 She is also a herbalist and graduate of the college’s herb course.
 In 1988 she co-founded acupuncture training courses, a postgraduate course teaching TCM theory to five element acupuncturists.
 She practises qigong and is a qualified focusing teacher and is a master practitioner of neuro-linguistic programming.
 She is the author or co-author of five books: The principles of Chinese medicine (singing dragon), The acupuncture handbook (little brown books), 88 Chinese medicine secrets (how to books) and co-author of healing your emotions with John Hicks, and the textbook five element constitutional acupuncture (churchill livingstone, 2004) with John Hicks and Peter Mole.
 She is a member of the council of heads for acupuncture courses (CHAC).

 Joint principal, Chinese medicine lecturer, clinical supervisor